Francis Bland: Academic career

 Bland attended the University of Sydney as a mature-age student, graduating Bachelor of Arts (1909), Bachelor of Laws (1912) and Master of Arts (1914).
 He then worked as a tutor before moving to England in 1916 to study at the London School of Economics under Graham Wallas.

 In 1918, Bland was appointed assistant director of tutorial classes under G. V. Portus, also giving classes with the Workers' Educational Association.
 He was appointed as a lecturer in public administration at the University of Sydney in 1930 and wrote a number of textbooks in the absence of existing materials in Australian government.
 In the same year he introduced a three-year diploma course for public servants covering "economics, public administration, modern political institutions and prescribed arts subjects".

 Bland was appointed as the inaugural chair of public administration at the University of Sydney in 1935 and by that time was working as an adviser to state premier Bertram Stevens.
-He was the founding editor of the Australian Journal of Public Administration from 1937 to 1947 and served on the University of Sydney senate from 1944 to 1964.
+He served on the University of Sydney senate from 1944 to 1964.
+Bland helped create the New South Wales branch of the Institute of Public Administration in 1935 and in 1937 co-founded the journal Public Administration (later renamed the Australian Journal of Public Administration).
+He served as its editor until 1948.
+Bland was also a public intellectual, reportedly averaging 50 public addresses per year and publishing regular newspaper articles.
+He was described as the "father of modern public administration in Australia" by Rae Else-Mitchell.